Your Security Score Is High, But Your Business Is Still at Risk

 Our approach to mobile device security compliance is deliberately boring.
 It works, people accept it, and it doesn't wreck productivity.
 Here's how it rolls out:

 MAM first.
 Start with Mobile Application Management.
-Think of it as putting your work apps and data inside a locked container on a personal phone.
-Set a PIN for work apps, encrypt what's inside, block copy-paste to personal apps, and wipe the container remotely if needed.
+Put your work apps and data inside a locked container on a personal phone.
+Set a PIN for work apps, encrypt what's inside, block copy-paste to personal apps, and wipe the container remotely if the device is lost.
 The rest of the device stays untouched.
 No "IT can see my photos" concerns.
 No pushback from staff.

 MDM when it makes sense.
-Once the container model is normal, expand to Mobile Device Management for roles and scenarios that require device-level controls.
-That means enforcing OS versions, encryption, screen lock requirements, jailbreak detection, and mobile threat defense.
+Once the container model is accepted, expand to Mobile Device Management for roles that require device-level controls.
+Enforce OS versions, encryption, screen lock requirements, jailbreak detection, and mobile threat defense.
+The process for building risk-based Intune device compliance starts simple and scales with your organization's readiness.
 Use MDM for high-risk roles, shared devices, or situations where native mail access is required.
 Adoption goes smoother because you earned trust first.

 This staged approach works for credit unions with 100 employees and mortgage companies with 500 loan officers.
 It scales because it starts with the least invasive, highest-impact control.